-This keto fried rice is full of flavor, low in carbs and makes a great meal option.
-It’s one that can be enjoyed by anyone doing a gluten-free, dairy-free, whole-30, Paleo diet.
+This keto fried rice is full of flavor, low in carbs, and makes a great, tasty meal.
+It can be enjoyed by anyone doing a gluten-free, dairy-free, whole-30, or Paleo diet.

-Like most people, I’m a major fan of Chinese food, but once I went low carb I thought I would never be able to enjoy a plate of fried rice again.
+Like most, I’m a major fan of Chinese food, but once I went low-carb or keto, I thought I would never be able to enjoy a plate of fried rice again.

-You see with the ability to use cauliflower as a rice substitute it’s quite easy to make a low carb fried rice at home.
+The good news is that once you remove the high-carb rice from the equation and use cauliflower as a rice substitute, it’s quite possible to make healthy, low-carb fried rice at home.

 Keto Fried Rice

 This recipe will allow you to have that “takeout” experience right at home without all the carbs that traditional fried rice has.

 Do you know what’s also great about keto fried rice?
 Well, besides the fact that it is way lower in carbs, it’s also easier to prepare.

 Cauliflower fried rice can be made with either frozen or fresh riced cauliflower, which works well in both cases.